Robert is Here for tropical fruit, mangos, and legendary milkshakes

 Mangos ripening on the trees

 #1 Choose a healthy tree: A two-gallon container is a good size.
-A small tree will establish quicker and grow better roots to resist hurricanes.
+A small tree will also establish quicker and grow better roots to resist hurricanes.

 #3 Water the tree until established – 1 to 3 months.
-Do not irrigate after establishment – as irrigation will increase disease and lower fruit quality.
+Do not irrigate after establishment – as irrigation will increase disease and also lower fruit quality.

 For more tips, be sure to consult the Fairchild Tropical Botanical Garden website.